Capital Gains Tax on the Disposition of Residential Rentals

 According to this CGT article, the difference between sale and purchase is subject to capital gains tax whereas the amortization is called "unrecaptured section 1250 amortization gains" and is subject to up to 25% tax.
 However, once you do your taxes or you check the filings of professional preparer, you don't see this 25% tax.
 This more specific article on section 1250 and other resources on the web explain that since 1986 tax reform only the excess amortization over the straight line amortization would cause section 1250 recapture.

-In short, the 1/27.5 of the cost basis that can be deducted linearly every year is not taxed when selling.
+In short, the 1/27.5 of the cost basis that can be deducted linearly every year is not taxed at 25% when selling but at the more advantageous 0% to 20% capital gains tax level above.
 Any accelerated depreciation beyond that such as that caused by seggregated depreciation of the various building components would cause unrecaptured gains subject to 25% tax when realising the capital gains.

-Despite the 1986 simplification, the computation worksheet is complicated to ensure that someone in the lowes tax brackets would not be overcharged.
+Despite the 1986 simplification, the computation worksheet is complicated to ensure that someone in the lowest tax brackets would not be overcharged.

 Image Credit: WikiCommons The destruction of Tea at the Boston Harbour by Nathaniel Currier